The Nest

 In New York State, brokerage rebates are legal.
 You can get cash back from your broker if they can rent out your home, and this is a great way to get a discount that kicks in after you rent out your home.

-The landlord is the one who hired the agent.
+The landlord hired the agent.
 From his perspective, rental broker fees are just as negotiable as broker commissions on sales in NYC.
 The savvy landlord understands the vacancy risks and will want to ensure that the all-in cost of the rental from a tenant’s perspective is in line with comparable units.
-The landlord will try to negotiate down the rental broker fee even though the tenant is the one who will ultimately be paying for it.
+The landlord will try to negotiate down the rental broker fee even though the tenant will ultimately be paying for it.

 From a tenant’s perspective, rental broker fees are less negotiable because there is a line of qualified candidates.

 Legally, no rent laws bar you from renting an apartment without a broker.
-It’s just that brokers make things easier and safer for all things involved.
-Going through a broker, who is a member of the Real Estate Board of New York, means that landlords get better renters who have been vetted.
+Brokers make things easier and safer for everyone involved.
+Going through a broker who is a Real Estate Board of New York member means that landlords get better-vetted renters.

-If you are worried about dealing with broker fees or similar, then there is a straightforward solution that you can consider: talk to a company that offers broker rebates.
+If you are worried about broker fees or similar charges, there is a straightforward solution that you can consider: Talk to a company that offers broker rebates.
 Having a rental broker is a smart way to ensure you get better deals on rentals—as both a renter and a landlord.
 Give our office a call today.